hofmannsven/mark-posts/README.txt

 5. Shows a screenshot of the Mark Posts dashboard widget.

 == Changelog ==

+= 2.2.3 =
+* Fixes the assignment of default colors when creating multiple new markers

 = 2.2.2 =
 * Hides internal (plugin) post types by default